Lexi's Legacy

 Felix started the Lexi's Wish Campaign to raise awareness for Blau syndrome.
 His short film showed us the power of social media by connecting us with several new Blau families (there are only 200 reported in the world) and scientists around the world (two are now actively pursuing research for Blau syndrome).
 It is never too late to share this video and continue helping us raise awareness, and help connect us with others affected by Blau syndrome.

 In Lexi's honour, Cheryl-Lynn (Lexi's mom) created the film RARE HUMANS: Turning Hope into Action.
 The film shares Lexi's rare disease journey alongside 7 other incredibly inspiring rare disease families.
 This film highlights how close we are to cures for so many genetic diseases.
 We hope Lexi's story inspires others to turn hope into action.
 Please take 5 minutes watch the trailer.
-The full hour long documentary with Lexi's story can be view on youtube.
+The full hour long documentary with Lexi's story can be viewed on youtube.

 CTV News Vancouver Island's Adam Sawatsky won a national broadcasting award from one of Canada's most prestigious journalism organizations for his story, Lexi's Legacy.
 The story ended-up being shared around the world, shining a spotlight on an ultra-rare disease with little-to-no funding or research.
 Earlier this year, Sawatsky's short feature won the regional RTDNA award before competing and winning at the national level.